syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.addIgnoreOnExport("FilterSettings");    // Sends a request to ignore the filterSettings property upon exporting
+    this.Grid.widget.addIgnoreOnExport("filterSettings");    // Sends a request to ignore the filterSettings property upon exporting
 }

 @ViewChild('grid') Grid: EJComponents<any, any>;  // Create grid instance.